Leading the way to combat the causes of climate change

 Responding to climate change is the biggest challenge of past and present generations.
 At NatWest Group, we’re taking bold actions to drive the UK transition to a low carbon economy.

-Watch CEO Alison Rose talking about how RBS is supporting Britain’s transition to a low or zero-carbon economy, during a recent visit to sustainable energy customer Lightsource BP.
+Watch CEO Alison Rose talking about how NatWest Group is supporting Britain’s transition to a low or zero-carbon economy, during a recent visit to sustainable energy customer Lightsource BP.

 How do we tackle climate change?